Keshav4M/Movie-recommendations/README.md

 # Movie-recommendations
-It is a movie recommendation system build with the help of Python TMDB dataset.
+It is a movie recommendation system build with the help of Python using TMDB dataset.